monsoonmaelstrom/book2/book2.md

 “Oh, are we having the Peter conversation?”
 Davy asks as he walks out of the bathroom.

-“I hate you all.”
-I tell them.
+“I hate you all,” I tell them.
 Clearly they’ve been discussing this.
 Probably for a while.

 “It’s possible, Hazel, that if everyone thinks you’re the problem,” Davy tells me, “you might actually be the problem.”